 This winter SUUF committed to sponsor one bathroom in the home to be shared by 2 families, establishing a Target gift registry to provide all the supplies necessary for the first year.
 We were able to purchase everything on the list.
 We had enough surplus cash donations to buy laundry supplies, 3 plastic storage totes for each family and $450 dollars towards the purchase of one bunk bed.

-The Manzanita outreach project (manzanitaoutreach.org).
-SUUF has participated with the annual food packing day at the Cottonwood fairgrounds for the past several years.
-This is a fun event where we work in teams to package bags of rice, beans and seasoning, which are sent to children in Haiti, Native American tribes, victims of natural disasters and food insecure neighbors in Arizona.
+Manzanita Outreach (manzanitaoutreach.org) – SUUF has participated with their annual food packing day at the Cottonwood fairgrounds for the past several years.
+This is a fun event where we work in teams to package bags of rice, beans and seasoning, which are sent to children in Haiti, Native American tribes, victims of natural disasters, and food insecure neighbors in Arizona.
 Since their inception in 2011 over 2 millions meals have been packed and sent to help these causes.
-The packing day in October 2020 is currently cancelled due to Covid 19, but we will let you know if another date is set later in the year or in 2021.
+The packing days were cancelled due to Covid-19 for recent years, but we look forward to their resuming the program in the future.

 Please visit the website of any of these organizations to learn more about them and of other ways that you may be able to assist in their efforts.